-Child care regulations require 1 adult for every 8 children and the maximum class size is not regulated.
+Child care regulations require 1 adult for every 6 children and a maximum class size of 12.

-Allocate state or federal funds for a network of infant/toddler specialists that provide assistance to child care providers.
-[2006]18

-Adopt early learning standards or developmental guidelines for infants and toddlers.
+- Allocate state or federal funds for a network of infant/toddler specialists that provide assistance to child care providers.
+[2006]18 - Adopt early learning standards or developmental guidelines for infants and toddlers.
 [2005]19